kwameaj67/HolidayApp/README.md

 ![](HolidayApp/Assets.xcassets/holiday.png)

-App shows all holidays of the particular country.
+In HolidayApp, we shows a list of  holidays of the particular country